joannawalach1/joannawalach1/README.md

 - 👋 Hi, Jola here, passionate about programming
 - ✨ good, communicative English,
-- 🌱 technologies - HTML, CSS, SCSS, React, Java, Bootstrap, PostgreSQL, Wordpress,
+- 🌱 technologies - HTML, CSS, SCSS, React, Java, Bootstrap, PostgreSQL, Wordpress, git
 - 💞️ like to design graphic forms (logos, posters etc)
 - 💞️ like to know new unknown paths and
 - 📫 How to reach me joanna.walach@op.pl